mavvystudio/minigql/README.md

 |input|Shortcut for the input property from the variables.
 Same as `variables.input`|
 |context|An object shared across all resolvers that are executing for a particular operation. |
 |info|Contains information about the operation's execution state, including the field name, the path to the field from the root, and more.|
-|services| An object the contains all the services that are defined on your `servicesconfig.json` file. see [miniserver integration](#integration-with-mavvyminiserver) for more info.

 ```javascript
 export const handler = asnc (handlerParams) => {